1. What experiences during medical school will prepare me to be a psychiatrist?

 8. What fellowship opportunities are offered at OSU to psychiatry residents?

-A fellowship in College Mental Health is offered at the Ohio State University’s Counseling and Consultation Service, which provides mental health services to undergraduate and graduate students and their spouses.
 The program is also considering creating additional fellowship opportunities, especially in the areas of psychosomatic medicine, forensic, and addiction psychiatry.

 9. Are there opportunities during residency to pursue research or special interests?